zeebe-io/enhancements/ZEP008-hot-backup.md

 $C_i^{sn_i}$ is a local checkpoint of process $i$, and its checkpoint id is ${sn_i}$.
 When a process sends a message, it also embeds its current checkpoint id ${sn_i}$ with it.

-A process takes it local checkpoint when
+A process takes its local checkpoint when
 1. A basic checkpoint is triggered.
 A basic checkpoint is triggered either by an external trigger or it could be something that is triggered periodically.
 2. A forced checkpoint is triggered.
 A forced checkpoint happens when a process received a message from another process, and it is forced to take a checkpoint to guarantee the consistency.